ejtejada/Blue-Angel-Lab/README.md

 # Blue-Angel-Lab
 This is is Blue Angel Lab project.
-It is an ixo platform project to promote scientific research and greener and environmentally friendly donations.
+It is an  project toto improve the efficiency and transparency of our charity activity using blockchain technology.
+Blue Angel Lab  blockchain charity system can be used to carry out and trace charity project, for example environment protection project  or donation.
+We can transform our system according to the needs of customers and help public welfare organizations customize personalized public welfare projects.
+For example, environmental protection public welfare projects, education public welfare projects, poverty alleviation donation projects and other public welfare projects.